 Back in the 1970’s, I did a series of “tiled paintings” (what I now refer to as Deconstructed Realism).
-Principally the idea is to break up a found image through exploring the different media that have traditionally been used to create art.
+Principally the idea is to break up a found (photographic) image by exploring the different media that have traditionally been used to create art.
 I did three such projects at the time, and was preparing to do a fourth, when my direction in art and in life changed.

 However I had already asked a local carpenter to cut twenty five identically sized hardwood blocks for this new project.
-I had envisioned it as a double sided painting so I asked him to drill a hole exactly down the centre of each panel.
+I had envisioned it as a double sided painting, so I had asked him to drill a hole exactly down the centre of each panel.
 I pictured five rows of five panels each that could swirl interactively, front to back, somewhat like an abacus.
 Well, that was my idea back in the day. 😉 Still, I set it all aside, packed up my little blocks and moved out west to explore a new chapter in my life.

 Fast forward about thirty years and I finally decided to pull those little blocks out of storage.
-I still wanted to use them to create a double sided painting and decided that portraiture would be the best genre for such a project.
+I still wanted to use them to create a double sided painting and had decided that portraiture would be the best genre for such a project.
 But I had not decided upon any particular subject until a friend of mine (Anna) became seriously and unexpectedly ill.
 My choice then became clear.
 I located a photograph of her that I liked, secured the copyright and set to work.